HaSh3003/Ecto_Freamwork/README.md

 ```

 ## 💡 Contributing
-Want to improve **Ecto Framework**?
+Want to improve **Ecto Library**?
 Feel free to fork, submit issues, or contribute! 🎉

 ## 📜 License
 This project is open-source and available under the MIT License.